top of page

 IMG_4963.HEIC

-The class spends a day at the nature reserve and actively participates.
-Our team oversees the maintenance work, shares fascinating stories about the area, and livens up the day with games.
+The class spends a day in the nature reserve and actively participates.
+Our team accompanies the maintenance work, shares interesting facts about the area, and livens up the day with games.
 We organize the activity and provide the materials.

 IMG-20250304-WA0017.jpg